Riches in Niches, with Henry DeVries

 • How to find prospects in niches who are willing to pay what you want to charge

-• How to identify and then properly step into the right pond within the right niche
+• How to identify riches in the niches and then properly step into the right pond within the right niche

 • How to work through the 10 filtering questions to do the right work up front to help ensure you tap into the riches in niches